Portable Appliance Testing

 In the North the Electricity at Work Regulations require that "as may be necessary to prevent danger, all systems shall be maintained so as to prevent so far as reasonably practicable, such danger."
 The Health and Safety Executive (HSE) recommend PAT Testing is carried out at suitable intervals for this purpose.
 This could include equipment which has been hired for an extended period (e.g. over a week).

 Second-hand electrical equipment which is sold for commercial gain (e.g. by charity shops) must be fit for purpose and safe to use.
 It should also undergo PAT Testing unless a risk assessment or manufacturers' advice suggests that this is insufficient and that further production testing is required.

 In the South PAT Testing is required by Regulation 81 of S.I.
 No. 299/2007 - Safety, Health and Welfare at Work (General Application) Regulations 2007.
 Equipment supplied at a voltage exceeding 125 volts alternating current which is exposed to conditions causing deterioration which could give rise to danger must be visually inspected by the user before use.
 Furthermore there should be regular inspection and testing by a competent person appropriate to the equipment's nature, location and use.
-Records of this must be held for a period of at least five years which may be inspected by the Health and Safety Authority (HSA).
-PAT Testing is also likely to be required by insurance companies.
+Records of this must be held for a period of at least five years, and these may be inspected by the Health and Safety Authority (HSA).
+PAT Testing is also likely to be a requirement of many insurance companies.

 All Portable Appliance Testing carried out by Walsh Electrical Services is carried out by time-served fully-qualified Electricians with appropriate training, qualifications and experience in PAT Testing.
-PAT Testing will typically be subject to an attendance fee per site where assets (appliances) are kept in addition to a charge per asset.
+The inspection and testing will typically be subject to a site callout fee for each site where assets (appliances) are kept, with an additional charge per asset.
 Different types of assets may be subject to different charges.